Anti-nuclear movement: Large protests

 On 12 December 1982, 30,000 women held hands around the 6 mi perimeter of the base, in protest against the decision to site American cruise missiles there.

-In 1971, the town of Wyhl, at the Rhine in Southern Germany, was the proposed site for the Wyhl Nuclear Power Plant.
-In the years that followed, public opposition steadily mounted, and there were large protests.
+In 1971, the town of Wyhl, on the Rhine in Southern Germany, was proposed as the site of the Wyhl Nuclear Power Plant.
+In the years that followed, public opposition steadily mounted, and large protests occurred.
 Television coverage of police dragging away farmers and their wives helped to turn nuclear power into a major issue.
 In 1975, an administrative court withdrew the construction licence for the plant.
 The Wyhl experience encouraged the formation of citizen action groups near other planned nuclear sites.

 In 1972, the nuclear disarmament movement maintained a presence in the Pacific, largely in response to French nuclear testing there.
 New Zealand activists sailed boats into the test zone, interrupting the testing program.
 In Australia, thousands of people joined protest marches in Adelaide, Melbourne, Brisbane, and Sydney.
 Scientists issued statements demanding an end to the nuclear tests.
 In Fiji, anti-nuclear activists formed an Against Testing on Mururoa organization.

-In the Basque Country (Spain and France), a strong anti-nuclear movement emerged in 1973, which ultimately led to the abandonment of most of the planned nuclear power projects.
+In the Basque Country (Spain and France), a strong anti-nuclear movement emerged in 1973, ultimately leading to the abandonment of most planned nuclear power projects.
 On 14 July 1977, in Bilbao, between 150,000 and 200,000 people protested against the Lemoniz Nuclear Power Plant.
 This has been called the "biggest ever anti-nuclear demonstration".

-In France, there were mass protests in the early 1970s, organized at nearly every planned nuclear site in France.
+In France, there were mass protests in the early 1970s, organized at nearly every planned nuclear site.
 Between 1975 and 1977, some 175,000 people protested against nuclear power in ten demonstrations.
 In 1977 there was a massive demonstration at the Superphénix breeder reactor in Creys-Malvillein which culminated in violence.

 In West Germany, between February 1975 and April 1979, some 280,000 people were involved in seven demonstrations at nuclear sites.
 Several site occupations were also attempted.
 Following the Three Mile Island accident in 1979, some 120,000 people attended a demonstration against nuclear power in Bonn.

 In the Philippines, there were many protests in the late 1970s and 1980s against the proposed Bataan Nuclear Power Plant, which was built but never operated due to safety concerns and issues regarding corruption.